QingwenZeng123/ChineseBaozi/README.md

 ## Introduction

 Is there a way that person don't know english can write programming language?
-I want my parents to feel the magic of programming language, so I made ChineseBaozi!
-This is a programming language in chinese.

-ChineseBaozi is an object-oriented language in chinese and designed based on the features of C++.
-It includes
+Yes, ChineseBaozi is an object-oriented language in chinese and designed based on the features of Java.

 ## Features